FREQUENTLY ASKED QUESTIONS

 Q: What's NOT included in the Voyage?

 A: For our 2019 Voyage, participants will be required to purchase their own round-trip airfare to Nassau, Bahamas.
-Our ability to provide these retreats is based on the funds we are able to raise and unfortunately this year it was not enough to cover airfare.
 Participants can either purchase it outright or we will can show them how to do an individual fundraiser through Facebook for Deep Sea Valkyries to cover or offset a portion of the cost depending on the success of their fundraiser.
 Those with a more severe financial need may apply through our partner program for assistance in covering their airfare.
 Please note that funding is NOT guaranteed.
 More information will be provided to the participant if requested.
 General items not covered may or may not pertain to an individual.
 This is a common list of items not covered however sound judgment should be used by an applicant in determining financial obligations and ability to participate.
 Participation is not covered under the Soldier Sailor Relief Act and we encourage participants to notify their employers and family to ensure there is no conflict in participating.
-General items not covered include (but are not limited to):
+General items NOT covered include (but are not limited to):

 Airfare to and from Nassau, Bahamas